farhantanvir1/starter-hugo-academic-Farhan/content/publication/proximity-based-compression-for-network-embedding-”-3-2020-n-pag/index.md

   - Muhammad Ifte Khairul Islam
   - Farhan Tanvir
   - Ginger Johnson
-  - Esra Akbas and Mehmet Aktas. “
+  - Esra Akbas and Mehmet Aktas
 publication: Frontiers in Big Data
 abstract: "Network embedding that encodes structural information of graphs into a low-dimensional vector space has been proven to be essential for network